CommonRoad/commonroad-io/README.rst

 Changelog
 ============
+Compared to version 2020.1, the following features were added:

+* new tags for compatibility with 2018b XML format
+* bug-fix in signal series method
+* new lanelet type: *unknown*

 Compared to version 2019.2, the following features were added:

 * support of 2020a Scenarios with TrafficLights, TrafficSigns, and Intersection objects